luizdepra/hugo-coder/content/posts/secure-messaging-with-signal.md

 ### Protecting Sources

 "I interview whistleblowers for investigative pieces," explains journalist Elena Rodriguez.
 "Signal is non-negotiable for these conversations.
 Its disappearing message feature ensures that sensitive information doesn't persist longer than necessary."
+This sentiment is echoed by investigative journalist [Barton Gellman](https://bsky.app/profile/bartongellman.bsky.social), who has written extensively about surveillance and security.

 ### Client Communications